 One of the most complicated factors in coordinating work among multiple organizations in the area of OTNT is differing terminology.
 Often multiple different groups are utilising the same terms with different definitions.
 This section includes definitions relevant to this document.
 See Annex A for more information on how common terms are used in different organizations.

-5.1 Optical Transport Networks & Technologies (OTNT)
+5.1 Optical and other Transport Networks & Technologies (OTNT)

 The transmission of information over optical media in a systematic manner is an optical transport network.
 The optical transport network consists of the networking capabilities and the technologies required to support them.
-For the purposes of this standardization and work plan, all new optical transport networking functionality and the related technologies will be considered as part of the OTNT Standardization Work Plan.
+For the purposes of this standardization and work plan, all new optical transport networking functionality and the related other transport technologies will be considered as part of the OTNT Standardization Work Plan.
 The focus will be the transport and networking of digital client payloads over fiber optic cables.
-Though established optical transport mechanisms such as Synchronous Digital Hierarchy (SDH) may fall within this broad definition, only standardization efforts relating to new networking functionality of SDH will be actively considered as part of this Lead Study Group activity.
+Though established optical transport mechanisms such as Synchronous Digital Hierarchy (SDH) , Optical Transport Network (OTN), Ethernet frames over Transport(EoT) may fall within this broad definition, only standardization efforts relating to new networking functionality of SDH, OTN and EoT will be actively considered as part of this Lead Study Group activity.

 5.2 Optical Transport Network (OTN)